BootNodeDev/dme-monorepo/README.md

 | `/remove <index>`  | Unlinks a wallet address from the user's Telegram account.
 The index is the number to the left of the address provided in `/list`. |
 | `/list`            | Lists all wallet addresses linked to the user's Telegram account.                                                                  |

+Keep in mind that you need to add these commands to your bot through [BotFather](https://t.me/BotFather) manually for them to show up in the Telegram UI.
+If you don't, users can still use the commands, but they won't see them in the command list when they type `/` in the chat with your bot.

 ## Queuing Messages

 The MessageService is the main component you will be using to queue messages to users, ensuring reliable delivery with built-in rate limiting and retry logic.
 All messages should be created using the `MessageService.create` or `MessageService.createForUser` methods.